 Good Exits Are Intentional

 Exits can be surprising and emotional.
-That means organizations need to plan ahead and have a process in place that will make the most of the situation.
+That means organisations need to plan ahead and have a process in place that will make the most of the situation.
 Voluntary exits should be treated differently than involuntary exits given the circumstances, potential legal ramifications, and safety concerns associated with a forced termination.

 Not every relationship can be saved.
 However, employers can do a lot to make employees feel better about their tenure.

-You can show your true colors and how you value your people by making their opinions count and asking them about the best part of working at the organization and what could have been better.
+You can show your true colors and how you value your people by making their opinions count and asking them about the best part of working at the organisation and what could have been better.